Is Cement and Concrete the Same Thing?

 1. Use Supplementary Cementitious Materials (SCMs):

-• Solution: Replace a portion of the cement in concrete with SCMs like fly ash, slag, or silica fume.
-These industrial by-products reduce the demand for cement, lowering CO2 emissions and conserving natural resources.
+• Solution: Replace a portion of cement in concrete with SCMs like fly ash, slag, or silica fume.
+This reduces cement demand, lowering CO2 emissions and conserving resources.

 2. Optimize Mix Design:

-• Solution: Adjust the mix proportions to use less cement without compromising strength.
-Incorporate high-performance concrete (HPC) techniques to achieve desired properties with a lower environmental footprint.
+• Solution: Adjust mix proportions to use less cement without compromising strength, utilizing high-performance concrete (HPC) techniques for desired characteristics with reduced environmental impact.

 3. Implement Carbon Capture and Storage (CCS):